explodecomputer/epiGPU/README.md

 The original release is located here: [http://sourceforge.net/projects/epigpu/](http://sourceforge.net/projects/epigpu/).
 All the documentation and binaries for Windows, Mac and Linux can be found there.

+This is work in progress for version 2.
 The following changes have been made:
 - Allow missing phenotypic values
 - Allow phenotypes to be specified in separate file
 - Allow multiple platforms